Scholarships & Grants

-To be considered for a scholarship, complete the English Major Scholarship Application by March 3, 2023.
+To be considered for a scholarship, complete the English Major Scholarship Application.
+The next deadline for scholarships is March 2024.
 The application will ask you to enter a response to the question below.
 To craft a strong response, use clear, polished prose and provide specific examples and concrete details.

 - What have you valued the most about your coursework as an English major, and what role do you think the major will play as you pursue your future goals?
 (600 words maximum)

 The Hawkins, Atkinson, and Phelan Scholarships require supplementary materials described below.
 The other scholarships we award require no additional materials.

 Donald V. Hawkins Scholarships

 Donald V. Hawkins Scholarships foster and support student excellence with awards of $4,000.
 They are made possible by an endowment in honor of Donald V. Hawkins and his love for the University of Minnesota.